codecks-io/react-sticky-box/README.md

-# React Scroll Box
+# React Sticky Box

-Boxes that behave nicely while scrolling
+The code is pretty much done.
+Now I just need to find some time to document everything.
+So stay tuned!